virenio/ESP32-HTTP-POST/README.md

 4)	PHP Script , JSON and JavaScript are used in the examples.

 **Index.php**
-  Load in public.html or first acces folder of you web server
+  Load in public.html or first acces folder of your web server

 **dbSql**
   Create a data table